Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

 \subsection{System Modeling}

-Prior to designing the algebraic controller for the soft gripper, we need the full system dynamical model of both the soft actuators and the syringe pump.
+Prior to designing the underactuated controller for the soft gripper, we need the full system dynamical model of both the soft actuators and the syringe pump.
 The models of soft actuators and the syringe pump are cascaded to obtain the full system model matrix.
-The model of each component is built in the following subsection.
+The model of each component is developed in the following subsection.